Everybody Hates Chris: Syndication

 In Canada, the show has aired on the networks YTV and Much.
-In the UK, the show has aired on Channel 5, Paramount Comedy 1 and now Sky Comedy.
+In the UK, the show formerly aired on Channel 5, Paramount Comedy 1 and Sky Comedy.
 In Brazil, the series premiered on RecordTV in October 2006 and, as of 2022, reruns are still regularly broadcast on Sundays due to its immense popularity in the country.

+In Kenya, the show aired on Kenya Television Network between 2006 and 2009.
+Between 2006 and 2008, the series used to air on Sunday at 7:35 am.
+In 2009, the show used to air on the same TV channel on Saturday 7:35 am.

 Awards

 Everybody Hates Chris won NAACP Image Awards for Outstanding Writing in a Comedy Series (for Ali LeRoi), Outstanding Actress in a Comedy Series (for Tichina Arnold), and Outstanding Actor in a Comedy Series (for Tyler James Williams).
 It has also been nominated for a Golden Globe and three Emmy Awards.
 In December 2008, Entertainment Weekly listed the Kwanzaa episode from this show as seventh on the magazine's "Must List: 10 Holiday Things We Love."

 Home media

-All four seasons of Everybody Hates Chris were released on DVD by Paramount in Region 1 and Region 2.
+All four seasons of Everybody Hates Chris were released on DVD by Paramount (under the label CBS DVD) in Region 1 and Region 2.
 The complete series was released on DVD on August 18, 2009.